HomiGrotas/Argus-server/README.md

 ![Build Status](https://github.com/HomiGrotas/server/workflows/tests/badge.svg)

 # Info
-High-school final project
+High-school final project with grade of 100.
-Monitoring computers with ability to block unwanted website traffic
+Monitoring computers with ability to block unwanted website traffic, app use, limit time and observe the child's computer use

 # Endpoints
 ## /parent